10 Most Confusing Spanish Word Pairs of All Time

 My first exposure to Spanish (and the theatrical slip-ups of language learning) was on a solo trip to Costa Rica during summer vacation in 2009.

-I was in a crowded bar in a small port town in the Southern coast called Puerto Jimenez, squished between ticos (Costa Ricans) of varying sizes.
-At one point in the night, I found myself stuck beside a bizarre and squared looking man insisting that I try a fried pig’s ear from a small plastic bag he was holding in his left hand.
+I was in a crowded bar in a small port town, squished between ticos (Costa Ricans) of varying sizes.
+At one point in the night, I found myself stuck beside a bizarre looking man who insisted that I try a fried pig’s ear from a small plastic bag he was holding in his left hand.
 “Toma…está muy rica” (Try it, it’s very delicious).

 I kept avoiding eye contact as a means to ignore the situation.
 Finally I looked down only to notice the ear had little hairs sticking out of it, “Qué asco” (yuck) I thought, it was time to let this tico know that I wasn’t interested in him or his hairy pig ear.
 At that time, I still didn’t know how to say “Déjame en paz” (leave me alone) so I opted to use vocabulary I had already mastered…or so I believed.